 - How We Got Here: The framing structure of the movie.

-- Shown Their Work: In the credits—before the actors' names are listed—a title card informs us that the poison described is totally a real thing (most likely phosphorus), and that "luminous poison" is an actual medical term.
+- Shown Their Work: In the end credits—before the actors' names are listed—a title card informs us that the poison described is totally a real thing (irradiated iridium), and that "luminous poison" is an actual medical term.

 - Slasher Smile: Chester.